JDLeongomez/CODEC/content/es/publication/Leongomez2021voice-odour/index.md

 ---
+title: "Contextualising courtship: Exploring male body odour effects on vocal modulation"
+authors:
+- juan-david-leongomez
+- oscar-r.-sanchez
+- milena-vasquez-amezquita
+- S. Craig Roberts
+author_notes:
+#- Contribución igual
+#- Contribución igual
+date: "2021-10-29 00:00:00"
+doi: "10.1016/j.beproc.2021.104531"

+# Schedule page publish date (NOT publication's date).
+publishDate: ""

+# Publication type.
+# Accepts a single type but formatted as a YAML list (for Hugo requirements).
+# Enter a publication type from the CSL standard.
+publication_types: ["article-journal"]

+# Publication name and optional abbreviated publication name.
+publication: "*Behavioural Processes, 193*, 104531"
+publication_short: ""

-abstract: Voice characteristics are important to communicate socially relevant information.
+abstract: "Voice characteristics are important to communicate socially relevant information.
   Recent research has shown that individuals alter their voices depending on the context of social interactions and perceived characteristics of the audience, and this affects how they are perceived.
 Numerous studies have also shown that the presence of bodily